corinfinite/brp-pacu/README-Mac.txt

-BRP-PACU for Mac OS X (intel architecture only)
+BRP-PACU for Mac OS X (Intel architecture only)

 Web site
 _______________________________________